Ramsey Quantifiers over Automatic Structures: Complexity and Applications to Verification: Proofs of Section

 In this section we show that if we assume that $R$ is transitive, then the Ramsey quantifier can be evaluated in polynomial time (\cref{thm:transitive-ramsey}).

 \begin{restatable}{proposition}{transitivebuchi} Given an NTA $\A$ for a transitive tree-regular relation $R \subseteq (\T_\Sigma)^2$, one can construct in polynomial time an NBTA $\B$ over the ranked alphabet $\Omega$ such that: \begin{itemize} \item If $\bm{t}$ is an infinite clique in $R$, then $\B$ accepts an encoding of a comb $\bm{s}$ which is a subsequence of $\bm{t}$. \item If $\B$ accepts $t \in \T_\Omega^\infty$, then $t$ is an encoding of a comb $\bm{t}$ that is an infinite clique in $R$. \end{itemize} \end{restatable} For the proof we view $\A$ as an ATA and construct the ABTA $\B$ as in the proof of \Cref{lem:tree-buchi} which accepts precisely all comb encodings $\enc(\bm{\alpha},\bm{\beta})$ with the properties from \cref{lem:tree-run-comb}.
-By transitivity of $R$ we can omit all states in mode 3.
+Since $R$ is transitive, ensuring that $\bm{v}$ is a clique merely requires to check that $(v_i,v_{i+1})\in R$ for each~$i$.
+Therefore, the set of runs we need to detect on an encoding $\enc(\bm{\alpha},\bm{\beta})$ are as in \cref{fig:buchi-simulation}, but without all the runs $\mu_{i,j}$.
+In the resulting comb of combs, all rows have finite length.
+In terms of the constructed ABTA, this means we can omit all states in mode 3.
 Then any run contains for each node $v$ of the input tree at most three run nodes referring to $v$.
 Thus, we can apply a standard powerset construction to convert $\C$ into an equivalent NBTA of polynomial size by restricting to subsets of states of size at most three.
 We refer to \cref{sec:app-buchi} for more details.
 Using the polynomially-sized NBTA $\B$ we can prove \cref{thm:transitive-ramsey} analogously to \Cref{thm:tree-ramsey}.